marvin-steinke/nuclio_fusionizer/README.md

 # Nuclio Fusionizer Server

-The Nuclio Fusionizer Server is a project that enables the fusion of specific Tasks into a single Nuclio Function.
-This function can then be deployed to the open-source serverless computing platform, Nuclio.
+The Nuclio Fusionizer Server is a project that enables the fusion of specific Tasks into a single Nuclio functions.
+These functions can then be deployed to the open-source serverless computing platform, [Nuclio](https://nuclio.io/).

 The project is informed by the principles outlined in the [Fusionize++ paper by Schirmer et al.](https://arxiv.org/abs/2311.04875), which discusses the benefits